bbkane/www.bbkane.com/content/blog/Enventory-Retrospective/index.md

     // more sections / commands
 ```

+## Setting up a Command

 Setting up a command is also not bad (using helper functions as some of these flags are re-used)

 ```go
 func EnvDeleteCmd() warg.Cmd {